Sidharth-k-2004/paracache-simulator-direct-mapping/README.md

 # paracache-simulator-direct-mapping
-designing a paracache simulator using react and flask
+designing a paracache simulator using react